creativetechnologylab/generative-ai-with-python/ollama.md

 OLLAMA_API_URL = "http://localhost:11434/api/generate"
 ```

+Giving a variable name in all-caps is a convention commonly used for *constants*: variables that will have one fixed value throughout the execution of our program.
+The code would work just the same even if the name was lower-case, but using all-caps serves as a clear signal that this value is not intended to change.

 Now we need to assemble the "meat" of our request in the form of a `data` object that stores information about the model we wish to use, the prompt, and whether or not we want our response to be in `stream` mode.
 This is then sent off to Ollama with the `requests.post` method.

 ```python